Skip to content

-Everything you need to know about fire risk assessments and their different risk ratings, plus find the specific FRA report for your building.
+Everything you need to know about Fire Risk Assessments and their different risk ratings.

-A fire risk assessment (FRA) is a report on the fire hazards and precautions within the internal communal areas of a building.
-It identifies potential risks, evaluates existing fire safety measures and determines if additional measures are needed to prevent, control and mitigate the effects of a fire.
+A Fire Risk Assessment (FRA) is a report on the fire hazards within the communal areas of a building.
+It explains the potential risks and check fire safety measures already in place.
+It will also give recommendations if more safety measures are needed to prevent, control, and reduce the effects of a fire.

 Electrical appliance safety

-You can find the FRAs for buildings of six storeys or more: simply enter your postcode to find your FRA.
+You can find the FRA for a building that is six storeys or higher.
+Please enter your postcode .

 Contact us